Options to get free or low-cost treatment

 - Apply for Medicaid.
 However, keep in mind that this will take time (sometimes about 30 days) before getting approved for Medicaid.

 - Take advantage of emergency Medicaid.
 If you are addicted to a drug such as an opioid, benzodiazepine, alcohol, or barbiturates, you will likely qualify for emergency Medicaid.
-In fact, there are treatment centers that will take you immediately and apply for you.
+There are treatment centers that will take you immediately and apply for you.

 - Alternatively, there are other ways to get emergency Medicaid.
 If you’re dealing with an addiction to a stimulant, it might not be as easy, but it is possible.
 This is especially true if you are experiencing suicidal ideation.
 You must call and work with a treatment center that can give you the best direction to take.